Chicken Adobo Recipe

 • Add in the chicken.
 Be sure they’re evenly submerged and covered in the adobo marinade.
 Let the chicken marinate for at least one hour.

-*For a quicker version of chicken adobo that you can prepare in just under an hour, feel free to skip the marinating step and proceed with the recipe.
+*For a quicker version that you can prepare in just under an hour, feel free to skip the marinating step and proceed with the recipe.

 • After marinating, gently pat the chicken pieces dry to remove excess liquid.
 Sear the chicken on all sides over medium-high heat until the chicken develops a deep, golden brown colour.